spatiosystems/lv-vecto/README.md

 A node is the most granular level for a configuration version to apply to; tasks within a node will not have more granular tracked configuration versions.

+Node configuration is the primary means of configuring a Vecto instance.
+Generally speaking, application initialization will be to populate the Node class with the needed information which is then passed in when initializing the Vecto instance.

 ### Task

 A task is a software component that has specific functionality implemented.
 Examples could be logging, command routing, closed-loop-control, DAQmx I/O, etc. A task can also have its status and health reported but generally this will be available for troubleshooting purposes.
 Tasks are the second standard level of command addressing within a cluster and any further addressing and parameter information will be task specific.